email2ify/Sonic-Puzzle-Game/README.md

 <p>The main or master branch been selected, the page will refresh with a detailed ribbon display to indicate the successful deployment.</p>
 </ul>
 <ul>.</ul>
-<ul>Source code is hosted on GitHub and delpoyed using Git Pages.</ul>
+<ul>Source code is hosted on GitHub and deployed using Git Pages.</ul>
 <ul>Used to commit and push code during the development on the Website
 </ul>
-<ul>Feel free to navigate to the page <a href="https://8000-email2ify-sonicpuzzlega-8wnz1yrs9rw.ws-eu74.gitpod.io/" target="_blank">Sonic Game Puzzle</a>to relax
+<ul>Feel free to navigate to the page <a href="https://8000-email2ify-sonicpuzzlega-8wnz1yrs9rw.ws-eu74.gitpod.io/" target="_blank">Sonic Game Puzzle</a> to relax
 </ul>

 <h2><Strong>Credits</strong></h2>
 <p><a href="https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LMR101+2021_T1/courseware/73e9c0413ead4a21b389e33c77706102/48be8fcda02741f4b784016d5894101c/" target="_blank">Code Institute</a>-Writing Functions in JavaScript
-and walkthrough project, W3School and <a href="https://www.youtube.com/watch?v=6mgsMcOwfoE" target="_blank">YouTube</a>-Jigsaw Puzzle using jQuery tutorial.</p>
+and walkthrough project, W3School and <a href="https://www.youtube.com/watch?v=6mgsMcOwfoE" target="_blank">YouTube</a>-Jigsaw game using jQuery tutorial.</p>